 - Alcott Spring Time (Oakland County) -- $350 grant to plant and grow a large quantity of daffodils and tulips in Alcott Elementary’s barren garden areas and courtyards.
 The 4-H Tech Wizards Program at the school will be able to develop relationships with their mentors and garner a better understanding of service to their community.

 - Archery Grows Here (Houghton/Keweenaw counties) – $500 grant to support the Copper Tips 4-H Archery Club, which serves over 100 youth in the area.
 The grant will expand and further develop the club and provide new space and equipment for club activities, which aim to increase coping, competencies and contributory life skills.

 - Aiming for Archery (Schoolcraft County – $500 grant to develop an archery club geared to 7- to 12-year-olds.
 The club will allow youth to develop skills that help them succeed by actively engaging in their own development through archery.

 Michigan Farm Bureau 4-H Excellence in Agriculture Awards

-These outstanding 4-H volunteers will choose how their $1,000 grant awards will be used (such as for 4-H volunteer training, to buy supplies and curriculum materials, or to enhance local or statewide 4-H programming).
-The winners have exhibited excellence in creating positive learning environments that allow young people to participate in the learning process, understand and appreciate society’s diversity, and become active citizens through service and leadership.
+The Michigan Farm Bureau 4-H Excellence in Agriculture award honorees will choose how their $1,000 grant awards will be used to support Michigan 4-H agriculture programs – such as for 4-H volunteer training, buying supplies and curriculum materials, or enhancing local or statewide 4-H programming.
+These outstanding 4-H volunteers have exhibited excellence in creating positive learning environments that allow young people to participate in the learning process, understand and appreciate society’s diversity, and become active citizens through service and leadership.